pixelpicosean/lesser-panda/README.md

 - `animation` provides both common tween animation and Blender like `action`.
 - `audio` provides sound playback functions, the basic usage is included in the `game/main`.
-- `canvasquery` provide a canvas 2d based renderer.
-Note that it is not capable with PIXI, so pick ONLY one of them at a time.
-Read more about it [here](http://canvasquery.com/).
 - `pixi` contains whole PIXI.js sources.
 Filters and mesh is disabled by default, you can enable them by uncomment related lines in `engine/pixi/index.js`.
 - `polyfill` contains some ES6 polyfills (`Object.assign`, `rAF` and `Math.sign`).
 - `resource-loader` brings resource loading functionality which is used by PIXI.js and you probably don't need to use it directly.